sukeniklab/CHE600/Class_14/README.md

 # Fitting a physical model

-Last class we've seen how to an arbitrary function and fit it to experimental data.
-While the function can be informative (e.g. provide a decay constant, find the peak or the midpoint of a curve, etc.), it reveals very little about the underlying behavior of the system that ultimately generates the data.
+Last class we've seen how to take an arbitrary function and fit it to experimental data.
+While the results of the fit can be informative (e.g. provide a decay constant, find the peak or the midpoint of a curve, etc.), it reveals very little about the underlying behavior of the system.

-1. To gain true mechanistic insight about our system requires us to think of a mathematical model that determines the behavior of the system given some initial conditions.
-Inmportantly in our case, we want the model to produce the same observable our experiment measures.
+1. To gain true mechanistic insight about our system requires us to think of a mathematical model that describes the behavior of the system given some initial conditions.
+Importantly in our case, we want the model to produce the same observable as our experiment.
 This could be the concentration of a specific chromophore, the pH of the system, the change in temperature, or any other expeirmentally accessible variable.
+When our model produces our observable, we can use curve fitting to find the right variables that match our experimental data using ```curve_fit()```, as we've seen for arbitrary functions.

 2. Our approach is as follows:
-    1. Create a model (in practice: define a function) that accepts initial conditions as input and the experimental observable as output
+    1. Create a set of equations that accept initial conditions as input and provide the experimental observable as output
     2. The model will include constants that define the behavior of the system
     3. Test your model with the initial conditions of your experiment and a reasonable range of values for the constant to see if it works as expected
-    4. Finally, use the initial conditions of your experiment and FIT the constants to reproduce your experimental data
+    4. Finally, use the initial conditions of your experiment and FIT the other constants to reproduce your experimental data
     5. The fitting results now reveal the value of the real physical constants underlying your system (as opposed to details about the shape of your data)

 3. Modelling a system in this way is the ultimate way to leverage experimental results: If your fit doesn't work, or produces unrealistic constants, it means your experiment behaves by a different set of rules than what you expect.